Prescrypto/RexChain/README.md

-# rxchain - a Python - SQL based lightweight, cryptographically enabled, centralised blockchain implementation – Originally forked from PrescryptChain, but little original code remains.
+# rxchain - a Python - SQL based lightweight, cryptographically enabled, centralised blockchain implementation – Originally forked from NaiveChain, but little original code remains.

 ### Motivation
 All the current implementations of blockchains are tightly coupled with the larger context and problems they (e.g. Bitcoin or Ethereum) are trying to solve.
 This makes understanding and implementing blockchains a necessarily harder task, than it must be.
 Especially source-code-wisely.
 This project is an attempt to provide a lightweight concise and simple implementation of a blockchain as possible.